samuelrs9/klmnn-novelty-detection/README.md

 ## Introduction
 In this work, we propose to detect novelties by exploiting non-linear distances learned from multiclass training data.
 For this purpose, we adopt a kernelization technique jointly with the **Large Margin Nearest Neighbor (LMNN)** metric learning algorithm.

 To perform the metric learning, we used the original implementation made available by the authors of the **LMNN** algorithm (website).
-In the case of the kernelization algorithm, we used the **KPCA** algorithm, also made available by third parties.
+For the kernelization algorithm, we used the **KPCA** algorithm, also made available by third parties.

 Both the LMNN and KPCA algorithms provided by third parties can be found in the `external` directory.